ThePhD/ThePhD.github.io/_posts/2023-06-07-cuneicode-and-the-future-of-text-in-c.markdown

 # cuneicode and the Encoding Registry

 As detailed in Part 1 and hinted at above, libiconv — and many other existing encoding infrastructures — do not provide a way to expand their encoding knowledge at run time.
 They ship with a fixed set of encodings, and you must either directly modify the library or directly edit data files in order to coax more encodings out of the interface.
-In the case of Standard C, sometimes that means injecting more files into the system locale files, or other brittle nd non-portable things.
+In the case of Standard C, sometimes that means injecting more files into the system locale files, or other brittle/non-portable things.
 We need a means of loading up and controlling a central place where we can stuff all our encodings.
 Not only that, but we also:

 - need to allow for controlling all allocations made; and,
 - need to allow for loading up an encoding registry with any "defaults" the library may have ready for us.